nasreenmir06/connexto/README.md

 [https://github.com/user-attachments/assets/8b906917-01bc-4395-8b16-75754ee56f33](https://github.com/user-attachments/assets/d5d9dcab-ef03-44a8-8d43-15bca08d9dc4)

-**NOTE:Two large files, essential to the game for word validation and context/similarity calculations, are currently not in the repo.
+**NOTE: Two large files, essential to the game for word validation and context/similarity calculations, are currently not in the repo.
 I have tried multiple times, unsuccessfully, to push them to Github.
 I am still trying to figure out a working solution for this issue.**

 # Getting Started with Create React App